 Maybe you have someone in your life that you can relate this to.

-Or maybe some of you struggle with that chemical imbalance.
+Or maybe some of you struggle with the chemical imbalance.

 I freely admit that I am taking a blend of medications that keep me from spiraling again into mania or falling into depression.
-I don’t even want to think about where I would be today if I didn’t have the support of my siblings and aunts (My parents passed away in 2004 and 2005).
-They listened to my problems and took me to appointments.
-Or without the medication prescribed by the psychiatrist I’ve been going to since 2003, and in recent years, the Christian counseling.
+I don’t even want to think about where I would be today if I didn’t have the support of my siblings and aunts (My parents passed away in 2004 and 2005) who listened to my problems and took me to appointments.
+Or without the medication prescribed by the psychiatrist I’ve been going to since 2003, and in recent years, the Christian counselor.

 I’ve heard that people with bipolar disorder often self-medicate with drugs and alcohol.
 As a teen, I did try a sip of beer one time and spit it into the sink.
 I also tried a couple of sips of a mixed drink one time and though it didn’t taste bad, the person I was with wouldn’t allow me more than two sips, as I was a minor.
 I’ll always be thankful for that.

 Those few sips were the extent of my trying alcohol.
 Through God’s provision, I went away to a Christian college and stayed in the dorms.
 God protected me from getting into situations where my faith would be compromised.
 As a result of the Bible teaching and Christian fellowship, my faith became grounded.

 I admit that in 2013, I was tempted to turn to alcohol when I faced the third anniversary of my husband’s death.
 I abstained from drinking.
 Instead, I ate a cake labeled, “Death by Chocolate” that raised my blood sugar.
 Shortly after that anniversary date, God led me to the Christian counselor who has changed my life through the way she shares God’s truth with me.